 My mother could give me “prophetic criticism” and discipline me and it didn’t hurt me indefinitely because she gave me all the loving and kissing and holding in advance.
 I knew the beloved status first of all, and because of that I could take being criticized and told I wasn’t the center of the world.

 The leaven of self-criticism, added to the certainty of your own specialness, will allow you to move to the third section of the Hebrew Scriptures: the Wisdom Literature (many of the Psalms, Ecclesiastes, the Song of Songs, and the Book of Job).
 Here you discover the language of mystery and paradox.
 This is the second half of life.
 You are strong enough now to hold together contradictions in yourself and others with compassion, forgiveness, and patience.
 You realize that your chosenness is for the sake of letting others know they are also chosen.
 You have moved from the Torah’s exclusivity and “separation as holiness” to inclusivity and allowing everything to belong.

 See Walter Brueggemann and Tod Linafelt, An Introduction to the Old Testament: The Canon and Christian Imagination, 2nd ed.
 (Westminster John Knox Press: 2012, ©2003).

 Adapted from Richard Rohr, Falling Upward: A Spirituality for the Two Halves of Life (Jossey-Bass: 2011), vii;

-A Spirituality for the Two Halves of Life, disc 2 (Franciscan Media: 2004), CD.
+A Spirituality for the Two Halves of Life, disc 2 (Franciscan Media: 2004), CD, no longer available.